 It’s hard to pick up a newspaper and not see the headlines stating nurses are in demand!
-The Bureau of Labor Statistics reports employment among RNs to be the fastest growing on average for all occupations through 2008.
+The Bureau of Labor Statistics reports employment among RNs to be the fastest growing on average for all occupations.
 Nursing is no longer confined to just hospitals.
-Though many nurses still find themselves in the exciting environment of a present day hospital, today’s nurses can now be found in many professional areas.
-Nurses can be found in schools, health departments, businesses, insurance industry, and sales to name a few.
+Though many nurses still find themselves in the exciting environment of a present day hospital, today’s nurses are on staff in numerous professional areas.
 Because of the skills nurses possess, industry is eagerly seeking out nurses in multiple arenas.

 BSN: Pre-licensure Track